.

 Ryan clarified that he was taking about Grappling as a spectator professional sport.

-Gordon’s teammate Craig Jones has in the past stated something similar.
+Gordon’s former teammate Craig Jones has in the past stated something similar.

 Craig Jones first came to prominence after eliminating heavy favorite Leandro Lo at ADCC.
 Since then he’s had his own bjj study as well as shared plenty of controversial attitudes including that ” Nobody Cares About Gi Jiu Jitsu “.